Bram-Mac/York-FEV-Flooding-Report-/README.md

 To use the code, you will need to download the datasets as csv files.
 You will notice at the top of most of the python files there is a line which gives access to the data, for example: <br/>
 **Data = pd.read_csv(r'C:\Users\macha\Documents\Uni\Year 3\Project in Maths\Ouse Data\2015 Stage and Flow Data.csv')**. <br/> The reader will need to edit this line and change it so that it finds the file (that you have downloaded) in your computer. <br/>
 <br/>
-The FEV for 2015 (Original, Rising Limb and Falling Limb) all have a threshold height $h_T$
+The FEV for 2015 (Original, Rising Limb and Falling Limb) all have a threshold height $h_T$ = 4.57, this was a value found online and can be easily changed to see how FEV changes as $h_T$ changes.
+Also, the coefficients a,b and c are given at the top for the Falling Limb and Original Rating curve FEV code, these coefficients were found in other files: (Calculating the Rating Curve for Rising and Falling Limbs.py and Original Rating Curve.py.
+Similar for the coefficients of the 8 degree polynomial rising limb fit.